Thinking of Hiking the Israel Trail?

 Needless to say, either a GPS or paper maps are a good way to address these difficulties, though both have their failings.
 The Society for the Protection of Nature in Israel publishes a set of 19 excellent 1:50,000 topographical maps covering all of Israel, the Golan, and the Palestinian territories, which include comprehensive information on terrain, land features, and marked and unmarked paths, roads and tracks.
-The maps exist only in Hebrew, but I created a free, PDF-format English-speaker's guide to them last year, which with a bit of effort should enable you to use them.
+The maps exist only in Hebrew, but I created a free, PDF-format English-speaker's guide to them in 2011 as a quick and dirty public service, which with a bit of effort should enable you to use them.
 It's essentially a rough draft and has a few errors (for example, what I translated as "night parking" and "day parking" actually represent night camps in the Negev), and a few of the symbols are different depending on how new your map is, but I vouch for its overall reliability.
-The SPNI topo maps are sold in outdoors stores all over Israel, and in the SPNI's offices for somewhat lower prices than elsewhere.
+The SPNI topo maps are sold in outdoors stores all over Israel, and in the SPNI's Jerusalem offices (at Hebron Road and David Remez St.) for somewhat lower prices than elsewhere.

 The Israel Trail runs through 14 of the SPNI's 19 maps, and the list of which you'd need if you were were using those maps is found on the Jesus Trail site's brief blurb on the INT.
 I wrote most of said blurb, and would change a few details: For one, I'm not sure why I said that only experienced backpackers should through-hike, although experience most definitely helps a lot, in terms of physical conditioning if nothing else.